Tsepo Masilela

-Peter Tsepo Masilela (born 5 May 1985) is a South African professional footballer who last played as a left back for AmaZulu.
-He represented the South Africa national team.
+Peter Tsepo Masilela (born 5 May 1985) is a South African former professional soccer player who played as a left back.

 Early career

 Masilela first played amateur soccer for local team, Manchester and later the Disco Makua Academy which was run by former Witbank Aces player Steve Makua who is the father of Frank Makua who played for Kaizer Chiefs.
 He then moved to Vodacom League club, Sonas Mpumalanga.

 Club career

 Such was his meteoric rise Masilela made his full international debut before making his Premier Soccer League debut.
 In the same vein, after only one season in top-flight football in his home country, he made the move to Israeli club Maccabi Haifa.

 Maccabi Haifa

 Masilela signed a four-year contract with Maccabi Haifa on 31 August 2007.
 He was a crucial part of Maccabi Haifa winning the Israeli Championship, and qualifying for the UEFA Champions League.
 Masilela made 13 assists and one goal in the 2009–10 season.
 In June 2011, he extended his contract with a two-year deal.